wlandau/workflowHelper/example/README.md

 )
 ```

-Finally, I spedicify how to generate output.
+Next, I spedicify how to generate output at the end.

 ```{r}
 output = commands(